cyclus/cyclus.github.com/source/cep/cep27.rst

 Toolkit Implementation
 ======================

-Each |Cyclus| toolkit component will contain 3 different files: 2 for the definition of the snippet C++ class (``cpp`` and header) that allows the use of the capabilities, and optionally to register its values in the output database, a snippet simplifying the integration of the feature in a newly develop archetypes.
+Each |Cyclus| toolkit component will contain 3 different files:
+- 2 for the definition of the snippet C++ class (``cpp`` and header) that allows the use of the capabilities, and optionally to register its values in the output database,
+- a snippet definition file used to simplify the implementation and ensure consistency accross its integration in the different archetypes.

-The snippet file with then be included in the header part of the archetypes class declaration as: ``#include toolkit/my_snippet.cycpp.h``
+The snippet definition file will then be included in the header part of the archetypes class declaration as: ``#include toolkit/my_snippet.cycpp.h`` (The use of the ``cycpp.h`` has been chosen to allow syntax highlighting and inform developers that this is not a standard C++ header)

-(The use of the ``cycpp.h`` has been chosen to allow syntax highlighting and inform developers that this is not a standard C++ header) The snippet file, will contain the declaration of all the variables required to use the capabilities class:
+The snippet file, will contain the declaration of all the variables required to use the capabilities class: